 Select the page that you want to program, then press Enter.
-(First time users should select page A).
-Caution: If the selected page is already programmed, use the Edit Menu.
-Otherwise, the page will be overwritten if you proceed with the Program Menu
+(First time users should start by selecting page A).
+Caution: If the selected page was already programmed, use the Edit Menu.
+Otherwise, the page will be overwritten when you proceed with the Program Menu.
+Pressing the Back key opens the Edit menu, allowing you to make corrections.
+Pressing the Back key one more time returns the Program menu.

-PAGE: A LINE: DD1 The line number is momentarily shown before you are prompted to select the function for the line.
+PAGE: A LINE: 001 The line number is momentarily shown before you are prompted to select the function for the line.

 WHICH FUNCTION: BLANK?

-Leaves a blank line to make space in case the pro- gram needs to be edited.
+Leaves a blank line to make space in case the program needs to be edited.

 WHICH FUNCTION: CHECK INPUT?

 Checks an input to make sure that it is either on or off.
 If not of the proper status, the function can be set to move the page to a specific line.

 WHICH FUNCTION: COMPARE INPUTS?

 Compares two or three inputs to verify that they are all on, all off, if any are on, or if any are off.

 WHICH FUNCTION: OUTPUT?

 Turns an output on, off or will time how long it should be on for.

 WHICH FUNCTION: CHECK OUTPUT?

 Checks an output to make sure that it is either on or off.
 If not of the proper status, the function can be set to move the page to a specific line.

 WHICH FUNCTION: WAIT?

 Waits for a period of time before execution of the next line.

 WHICH FUNCTION: REPEAT LINES?

-Goes back to repeat a line of this page for a se- lected number of times.
+Goes back to repeat a line of this page for a selected number of times.

 WHICH FUNCTION: CONTROL A PAGE?

 Allows this page to control the program execution of another page.

 WHICH FUNCTION: END PAGE?

 The last function of a page, which causes the page to restart execution from line 1.
-After selecting this
+After selecting this function you will be returned to the Main menu.